BorisVSchmid/numerai-engineer/README.md

 * Download the release and unpack it in a directory of your choice

-* Move the v42correlations.nippy file in the /data directory.
+* Move the v42correlations.nippy file in the /data directory

-* Train the model (clj -M:train)
+* (you can skip this step, as the training results are included) Train the model (clj -M:train)

-* Merge the model predictions (clj -M:merge)
+* (you can skip this step, as the merge results are included) Merge the model predictions (clj -M:merge)

 * Fetch the live data and build the predictions (clj -M:predict)